brian32768/docker-z2m/README.md

 I think the files in the mosquitto and z2m folders are generated and maintained by the containers, so I don't currently check them into github.

+## Note on project naming convention

+The github project is "docker-z2m" but normally I check it out to ~/docker/z2m/